-Meditation….What is it really all about?
+Meditation…What is it really all about?

-Most would claim that Meditation, (commonly imagined as sitting silently, becoming aware of the present moment or of ones breath), brings about a greater sense of calmness, clarity, serenity, and contentment.
+Most would claim that Meditation, (commonly imagined as sitting silently, becoming aware of the present moment or of one’s breath), brings about a greater sense of calmness, clarity, serenity, and contentment.
 A break from the incessant chatter of the unstoppable inner voice clanging around in our heads.
-This of course is absolutely true.
+This, of course, is absolutely true.
 And then, there are all the benefits to our health, like reduced blood pressure, stress release, increased oxygen levels… it’s a long list, and all of it good stuff.

 But what happens when we leave the cushion?
 When we roll up our mat?
 When the commentary in our heads starts running again?
 We are back in our thoughts, anxieties, and judgments.
 How quickly we lose our serenity and sense of ‘one-ness’.
 How easily we return to business as usual.
 Here is where we could be missing the greatest benefit that Meditation actually has to offer.

 Let’s use the analogy of going to the gym or doing yoga, martial arts, or whatever physical pursuit scratches our itch.
 We do our workout, our practice or exercise.
-During and just afterwards, we often feel a nice warm rush in our bodies.
+During and just afterward, we often feel a nice warm rush in our bodies.
 Our bloodstream is flooded with yummy dopamine and we’re glowing and maybe even a bit high.
 Great feeling, but we know that it is not this immediate ‘hit’ that motivates us to keep going.
 What really gets us to commit to our practice is an understanding that over time, we are building and training our muscles to feel stronger, our heart and lungs to be more effective, increasing our physical ability and developing our body to work at its optimum.
 Making it as capable as possible of handling what modern life throws at it.
-We know we will be more able to deal with unexpected physical stress and strains, we’ll have less aches and pains.
+We know we will be more able to deal with unexpected physical stress and strains, we’ll have fewer aches and pains.

 We can dance all night, and do…other things.. all night.
 We feel less fatigue, more awake, sharper and fitter.
 In short, we become healthier and have a better quality of life.